dapriett/nativescript-google-maps-sdk/README.md

 -------------- |:---------------------------------
-`mapReady`     | Called when Google Map is ready for use `coordinateTapped` | Fires when coordinate is clicked on map `markerSelect` | Fires whenever a marker is selected `markerBeginDragging` | Fires when a marker begins dragging `markerDrag` | Fires repeatedly while a marker is being dragged
+`mapReady`     | Called when Google Map is ready for use `coordinateTapped` | Fires when coordinate is clicked on map `coordinateLongPress` | Fires when coordinate is "long pressed" `markerSelect` | Fires whenever a marker is selected `markerBeginDragging` | Fires when a marker begins dragging `markerDrag` | Fires repeatedly while a marker is being dragged